avishaan/codehatcher.github.io/_posts/2014-10-15-lyft-estimation-bug.md

 We are now talking about haggling with an app.
 Having to haggle means that you are:
 1. Trying to spend more time finding the best price.
 2. Not going to be satisfied when you don't get the opportunity to find a cheaper price.
-3. Going to start considering your no hassle competitors.
+3. Going to start considering your no-hassle competitors.

 People who have to haggle are generally less satisfied with their purchases vs someone who pays marginally more but is convinced a better deal was not available.